AlanBalu/SmartMirror/README.md

 Powered by an Android tablet mounted behind a one-way mirror

 Mirror:
--acrylic pane covered in a one-way mirror film
+-\n acrylic pane covered in a one-way mirror film

 Android Tablet:
 -Widgets for clock, news and weather on the Launcher screen are continuously shown